cwarden45/metagenomics_templates/PacBio_16S/README.md

 **d) BLAST** - FASTA reference should be prepared using 'makeblastdb'.
 See `RDP_BWA_filter_seqs.py` for example.
 Testing performed using RDP sequences (same as BWA), using version of BLAST+ (v2.4.0) available in this [Docker image](https://hub.docker.com/r/cwarden45/metagenomics/) (not legacy BLAST v2.2.22 used by QIIME) as well as BLAST v2.6.0.

-**d) SINTAX** - The taxonomy information must follow a specific format (see `SINTAX_reformat_RDP.py`).
+**e) SINTAX** - The taxonomy information must follow a specific format (see `SINTAX_reformat_RDP.py`).
 Database must be created using "-makeudb_sintax", but this is quick and I've added at the classification step in this template.
 Open-source USEARCH license assigned for individuals, so you'll have to download the binary for your computer on your own.

+There are also references available to download for SINTAX [here](http://www.drive5.com/usearch/manual/sintax_downloads.html), including an RDP reference set with species annotations.

 ### Order to Run Scripts ###